-Waldheim Jewish cemetery was founded during the second wave of Jewish immigration to Chicago in the late-19th century.
+The Jewish Waldheim area was founded during the second wave of Jewish immigration to Chicago in the late-19th century.
 Historically, the first institutions newly arrived Jewish immigrants created in their new communities were religious, educational, and fraternal organizations.
 With immigrants insisting on their own Jewish cemeteries, these groups eagerly looked for a cemetery to sell its members plots in their own specially created sections.

-Beginning in 1870, over 280 cemetery sections representing various Chicago family groups, synagogues, vereins, landsmanshaften, and other organizations purchased sections in Waldheim Cemetery located in Forest Park, just 9 miles west of the Loop.
-Waldheim was unique in that, although it was one cemetery, it was comprised of 288 separate cemeteries with different owners, prices, rules, regulations and individual caretakers.
-These sections were at one time also rigidly divided by gated fences, and ornate entrances and dividers, some of which still remain today.
+Beginning in 1870, over 280 cemetery sections representing various Chicago family groups, synagogues, vereins, landsmanshaften, and other organizations purchased sections in the Jewish Waldheim area located in Forest Park, North Riverside and Broadview.
+Many of these sections had different owners, prices, rules, regulations and individual caretakers.
+Many of these sections were also rigidly divided by gated fences, ornate entrances and dividers, some of which still remain today.

 The First One Hundred Years

-Waldheim’s first Jewish interment was held in 1873; at that time, funeral processions and visitors faced a day-long excursion from the Maxwell Street neighborhood to the graves of their loved ones.
-To make it easier for the individuals coming to Waldheim and other nearby cemeteries daily, a special funeral route train service was begun in 1914 on the Metropolitan Elevated “L” tracks.
+The first Jewish interment in the Jewish Waldheim area was held in 1873; at that time, funeral processions and visitors faced a day-long excursion from the Maxwell Street neighborhood to the graves of their loved ones.
+To make it easier for the individuals coming to the Jewish Waldheim area and other nearby cemeteries daily, a special funeral route train service was begun in 1914 on the Metropolitan Elevated “L” tracks.
 This service operated for over two decades and was finally curtailed on July 13, 1934.
 Although reconfigured over the years, there is still an “L” train stop at Forest Park served by the CTA’s Blue Line.

-However, thanks to the emergence of a handful of the cemetery’s original caretakers, Waldheim’s rich history lives on today.
-Learn more about the legacy of Waldheim cemetery and what we mean to Chicago’s Jewish families.
+However, thanks to the emergence of a handful of the cemeteries’ original caretakers, the rich history lives on today.
+Learn more about the legacy of Waldheim Cemetery Co. and what we mean to Chicago’s Jewish families.